 I would have hoped for a top speed of around 7 or 8 MPH however with the only sprocket we have that works with this motor and fits the Dirt Quad axle the top speed winds up being 5.27 MPH.
 At this speed it will have a tremendous amount of torque though and could climb the steepest hills with ease.

-If you are looking for a low speed high torque setup like this but want a slightly faster top speed then there are online sprocket makers who custom make sprockets and could make practically any size axle sprocket that you need for any top speed that you want.
-Rebel Gears is one of these sprocket makers that our customers have had great luck with.
+If you are looking for a low speed high torque setup like this but want a slightly faster top speed then we custom make sprockets and could make practically any size axle sprocket that you need for any top speed that you want.
+Here is a link to our custom-made sprocket order form page:

 That is pretty much it.
 I would expect as with all custom projects that there might be something needed which is missing from this list, but these are definitely all of the major parts that will be needed for the job.